 As you enter Puerto Natales there’s a large statue of a giant Milodon.
-I’d never heard of Milodons before and honestly think they are ugly-looking animals.
+I didn’t know about Milodons and honestly think they’re ugly-looking animals.
 They’re extinct giant sloths that roamed the primordial landscape of Chilean Patagonia.
 You can visit a Milodon cave near Puerto Natales.

 It was fun watching families with their rosy, fat-cheeked babies laughing and enjoying themselves.
 Everyone is friendly in Chile and the custom is to kiss people you greet on the cheeks.
 Chileans eat lots of meat and La Picada De Carlitos keeps them happy by serving what seemed like really large portions.

 Many Torres del Paine tour offices were closed today to honor the Easter weekend.
-I will chill tomorrow and attend a lecture at one of the agencies on Monday morning.
+I will chill tomorrow and attend a lecture at one of the agencies on Monday.
 Every day of the week, a professional guide and lecturer discusses the transportation, accommodation, food, and trail options available.
-Apparently one part of the W circuit closed in April due to bad conditions.
+Apparently, one part of the W circuit closed in April due to bad conditions.